akdombrowski/pingone-express_js-sample-app-guide/README.md

 >     <small>*These are from Chrome.
 The naming might be slightly different if a different browser is used.</small>

 > [!IMPORTANT]
-> - Stop the server (ctrl+c) between runs.
-You will see an error similar to the following when trying to run multiple instances of the app:
+> **Stop the server (ctrl+c) between runs.**
+> If you see the following error, it likely means there's a version of this app running somewhere (or something is already using port 3000):
 >
 >   `Error: listen EADDRINUSE: address already in use :::3000`